rhubarbdog/kitronik-gamezip64/README.md

 message 'Two Weeks' and each player should be scrolling their player number.
 Then 5, 4, 3, 2, 1 the game has started.
 You have been abandonned in a unknown world, use the compass displayed on the microbit to find the exit.
-Guide the red sprite to the purple door and win the race.
+Guide the red sprite to the purple exit and win the race.
 This is a genuine multi player game.